johanzi/crispr_cas9_arabidopsis/README.md

 ![](images/crRNA.PNG)

-The 2 most outward primers indicated in red and blue allow to add specific overhanging sites matching to BsaI sites in the pHHE401E binary vector and allow directional cloning.
-The second 2 primers more inward contain a part of the vector pCBC-DT1T2.
-All primers contain their respective target sites (highlighted in yellow).
-This target site should be 20 bp long be adjacent to a NGG site (N being any nucleotide), which is not in the primer sequence.
+This target site should be 19 bp long be adjacent to a NGG site (N being any nucleotide), which is not in the primer sequence.
 This site is called the protospacer adjacent motif (PAM).
 Cas9 enzymes cuts theoretically 3 bp upstream of the PAM motif (always within the target region).

 For instance for the sequence `TATTTCGGG`, the kmer `GGG` is the PAM motif and the cut will therefore take place here: `TATT|TTCGGG`